 There are a few key rituals we can introduce daily to promote lymphatic drainage at a cellular level;

 2. Dry body brushing: Daily body brushing before your shower or bath is a great way to stimulate the lymphatic system and the bonus is that it will also loosen and remove any dead skin cells to help skin regenerate.
-How we do: we recommend dry brushing daily followed by massaging our Motherlover body oil into skin to promote circulation and glow.
+How we do: we recommend dry brushing daily followed by massaging our Motherlover body oil into skin to promote circulation and boost collagen.